 4. Field Roast Smokey Forager’s Roast

-The newest product in the Field Roast holiday lineup is the Smokey Forager’s Roast.
+If you are looking for a more out of the ordinary product in the Field Roast holiday lineup, we think you should check out the Smokey Forager’s Roast.
 This two-pound roast is made with a rich, smokey tomato grain meat seasoned with a special blend of spices.
 It’s stuffed with a traditional bread and wild rice stuffing that also contains chanterelle mushrooms and wild huckleberries gathered in the forests of the Pacific Northwest.
 The roast is topped with a pineapple mustard glaze for a sweet and savory finish.
 This roast can feed up to eight people.

 5. Vegetarian Plus Whole Vegan Turkey